9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ```
 ::::

-Because we\'re writing in an applicative style, our parser can be both
+Because we're writing in an applicative style, our parser can be both
 brief and readable.
-Readable, that is, if you\'re becoming used to the
+Readable, that is, if you're becoming used to the
 applicative parsing notation.

 :::: captioned-content